-FI Tax Strategies For Beginners
+FI Tax Strategies for Beginners

 New to financial independence (FI or FIRE)?
 Are you steeped in financial independence, but confused about tax optimization?

 If so, this is the post for you.
 It’s not “comprehensive tax planning for FI” but rather an initial primer on some basic financial independence tax planning tactics.
+I believe the three tactics here are the most compelling tactics for most pursuing financial independence.

-But first, a caveat: none of this is advice for your specific situation, but rather, this comprises a list of the top four moves I believe those pursuing financial independence should consider.
+But first, a caveat: none of this is advice for your specific situation, but rather, this comprises a list of the top three moves I believe those pursuing financial independence should consider.
 No blog post (this one included) is a substitute for your own and your advisors’ analysis and judgment of your own situation.

 ONE: Contribute Ten Percent to Your Workplace Retirement Plan